 Both federal and state laws come into play on drug trafficking cases.
 There is a multitude of federal drug laws on the books, plus each state also has its own set of drug laws.
 Many state laws are modeled after the federal laws and provide minimum sentencing standards for offenders.
 Lawmakers generally pass these laws to deter the major drug cartels, but more often it is the lower level dealers that get prosecuted.
 Indeed, the controversy around drug trafficking laws is that a petty drug dealer can often face a longer sentence than violent criminals.

 Drug trafficking charges could result in jail time, seized assets, and a ruined reputation.
 Professional assistance can help ensure that drug trafficking charges don't trip you up.
-Meet with a local attorney for a free consultation to discuss your case.
+Talk with a local attorney and recieve a free case review to protect your rights.